coder-girl-code/notemaster/README.md

 - Navigate to View in the menu, select Extensions and enable the Python Extension.
 - Then, go to View in the menu and select Command Palette.
 - In the Command Palette, search for Python Interpreter and select the Python version you have installed from the list provided.
-- Navigate to Terminal in the menu and select View Terminal.
+- Navigate to Terminal in the menu and select New Terminal.
 - In the Terminal, validate your installed Python version using the command: `python --version`

 ## 5. Installation of virtualenv Package